afsc-assessments/ebswp_2023/doc/EBSpollock.md

 on the implementation.
 The appendix also shows results that indicate the VAST model diagnostics are reasonable and provide consistent interpretations relative to the observations.
 Notably, results indicate increased uncertainty in years and areas when stations were missing.
-Application of this index within the stock assessment model requires accounting for the temporal covariation.
-Since this has been part of the assessment for the time series of biomass used  in past years, including the covariance specification was simple to implement and required no changes to the assessment model code.
+As noted in past assessments, application of this index within the stock assessment model required accounting for the temporal covariation.

 ### Acoustic trawl (AT) surveys
 The AT surveys are conducted biennially and are designed to estimate the off-